 A regular schedule helps workers maintain consistent sleep hours with fewer disruptions in sleep patterns and social lives, which makes shift work a little easier.

-Connecteam’s shift scheduling feature enables you to track shifts easily, and you can even create multiple shifts so you can replicate schedules for workers week after week.
+Connecteam’s employee scheduler enables you to track shifts easily, and you can even create multiple shifts so you can replicate schedules for workers week after week.